 Falkland House School Perth has a dedicated, on-site clinical team that works with both our education and care teams, and directly with young people to create an environment to removes barriers to learning and enables young people to thrive.

-Our clinical team is made up of a Psychotherapist, Educational Psychologist, Occupational Therapist and Speech & Language Therapist.
+Our clinical team is made up of an Educational Psychologist, Occupational Therapist and Speech & Language Therapist.
 The clinical team work with a multidisciplinary approach to achieve the best outcomes for our young people.
 All our clinical interventions and methods are trauma informed and neurodiverse affirmative.

 Speech and Language Therapists work with children and young people who may find it difficult to express or understand written or spoken language.
 It also supports communication and social skills to help independent daily living in a neurodiverse affirming approach.